 Submission and Deadline

-Entries must be received by TBD.
+Entries must be received by Monday, August 23rd, 2021.
 Entries received after the deadline will not be considered.
-Entries must provide a cover letter providing the author’s name, title of the essay, school affiliation, email address, phone number, and permanent mailing address.
+Entries must provide a cover letter providing the author’s name, the title of the essay, school affiliation, email address, phone number, and permanent mailing address.
 Entries must be submitted in the following format: email an electronic version (in Microsoft Word) to firstname.lastname@example.org.

 The author of the winning essay will receive a cash prize of $500.
-NAWL will also publish the winning essay in the Women Lawyers Journal.
-The most recent winning paper was “Go All Over the Earth and Behold: What Right to Drive Means for Women’s Freedom of Movement and Saudi Arabia’s Guardianship System” written by Phoebe Dantoin, Boston University School of Law.
-Please view the paper at http://www.nawl.org/p/cm/ld/fid=83.
+NAWL will also publish the winning essay in the 2021 Fall/Winter issue of the Women Lawyers Journal.
+The most recent winning paper was “Equality for Whom?
+The Future of the Equal Rights Amendment” written by Hannah L. Taylor, Northeastern University School of Law.
+Please view the winning essay at https://www.nawl.org/p/cm/ld/fid=82#WLJ105

 Outstanding Law Student Award